thenumbernine/lua-bignumber/README.md

 Enjoy!

 TODO
 - big:toBase doesn't work for non-integer bases yet.
 I do have non-integer number serialization in my lua-ext project, if you're curious what 4 is in base 2.5.
+Fun fact, when converting a number to a non-integer base, sometimes it will have more than one representation.
-- Conversion directly from Lua numbers doesn't look for repeating digits
+- Conversion directly from Lua numbers doesn't look for repeating digits.
-- specifying an arbitrary precision for operations like multiplication, division, exponents, etc
+- Specifying an arbitrary precision for operations like multiplication, division, exponents, etc.